elastic/integrations/packages/apache_spark/docs/README.md

 ## Requirements

-In order to ingest data from Apache Spark, you must know the full hosts for the Master and Worker nodes.
+In order to ingest data from Apache Spark, you must know the full hosts for the Main and Worker nodes.

 In order to gather Spark statistics, we need to download and enable Jolokia JVM Agent.